Can my membership be used on more than one computer?

 Can Red Apple Reading be used by children with learning disabilities?

-and watch our program videos to help determine if our product is right for your young learner.
+to help determine if our product is right for your young learner.

 Can Red Apple Reading be helpful for English Learners?